-All multi-unit residential in Alameda Point must unbundle parking -- off-street parking spaces shall be leased or sold separately from the rental or purchase fees for the individual units for the life of the units.
+The new residential units at Site A will provide unbundled parking consistent with the Town Center Plan.
+Unbundling requires that off-street parking spaces shall be leased or sold separately from the rental or purchase fees for the individual units for the life of the units.
 The unbundled parking policy provides a financial incentive to residents to use only the amount of parking they need.
 For residential development, unbundled parking may prompt some residents to dispense with one of their cars and to make more of their trips by other modes.
 Among households with below-average vehicle ownership rates (e.g., low-income, students, singles, seniors, etc.), unbundled parking can also provide a substantial financial benefit that increases housing affordability.